 Deciding to refinance student loans as a married couple could be a smart move to improve finances, especially if one spouse has much better credit.

-Refinancing a student loan may result in a lower interest rate, which saves money.
+Refinancing and consolidating student loans may result in a lower interest rate, which saves money.
 This could help alleviate financial stress and allow you to reach other financial goals, such as buying a home, saving for vacations and saving for retirement.
 But, when your spouse is refinancing a student loan, should you cosign?

 There isn’t a clear-cut answer.
 Consider the pros and cons of cosigning and decide whether cosigning is right for you and your relationship.
-Keep in mind that refinancing federal student loans means a loss in many benefits that only federal loans offer.
-These include an option for potential federal loan forgiveness, income-driven repayment plans, generous deferment options if you become unemployed or have an economic hardship, and an option to discharge loans for death or disability.
+Keep in mind that refinancing federal student loans into private loans means a loss in many benefits that only federal loans and the U.S. Department of Education offer.
+These include potential for federal loan forgiveness, income-driven repayment plans, generous deferment and forbearance options if you become unemployed or have an economic hardship, and an option to discharge loans for death or disability.

 Pros of Cosigning for a Spouse

-Could improve your credit: While mismanaging the pay back of a student loan can result in negative consequences, responsibly repaying the debt could actually improve your credit.
+While mismanaging the payback of student debt can result in negative consequences, responsibly repaying the debt could actually improve your credit.
 Your payment history makes up 35% of your FICO score.
 Making on-time payments every month can raise your score.

 Cons of Cosigning for a Spouse